Antmusic: The Very Best of Adam Ant

 Antmusic: The Very Best of Adam Ant is a greatest hits compilation album from Adam Ant that covers his early work with Adam and the Ants as well as his solo work.

-This greatest hits package reached number six on the UK album chart The corresponding VHS, with all the music videos to the classic Ant/Ants hits, also charted very well on the UK video charts.
+This greatest hits package reached number six on the UK album chart.
+The corresponding VHS, with all the music videos to the classic Ant/Ants hits, topped the UK music video chart.